browserengineering/book/book/visual-effects.md

 ::: {.further}
-In terms of conceptual phases of execution, our browser is now very close to real browsers: they paint display lists, break content up into different rastered surfaces, and finly draw the tree of surfaces to the screen.
-We only did it for browser chrome vs web content, but browsers allocate new surfaces for various different situations, such as implementing accelerated overflow scrolling and animations of certain CSS properties such as [transform][transform-link] and opacity that can be done without raster.
+In terms of conceptual phases of execution, our browser is now very close to real browsers: real browsers paint display lists, break content up into different rastered surfaces, and finally draw the tree of surfaces to the screen.
+We only did it for browser chrome vs web content, but browsers allocate new surfaces for various different situations, such as implementing accelerated overflow scrolling and animations of certain CSS properties such as [transform][transform-link] and opacity that can be done without raster, as long as the content being transformed or made transparent has its own surface in memory.

 In addition, real browsers use *tiling* to solve the problem of surfaces getting too big, or the desire to only re-raster the parts that actually changed